 Skip to main content

 Task Templates are the core building block for structured work in Kodexa.
-They define everything about how a task behaves — what forms appear, which actions are available, how documents are organized, what team is assigned, and whether an automated plan should execute when the task is created.
+They define everything about how a task behaves — what forms appear, which actions are available, how documents are organized, what team is assigned, whether an AI chat prompt greets the user, and whether an automated plan should execute when the task is created.

 What is a Task Template?